Department of Slavic Languages and Literatures

 BCSN 31102.
 Advanced BCS: Language through Fiction and Media II.
 100 Units.

-Equivalent Course(s): REES 21102, REES 31102, BCSN 21102
+Equivalent Course(s): REES 31102, BCSN 21102, REES 21102

 BCSN 31104.
-Advanced Bosnian/Croatian/Serbian: Language through Fiction.
-100 Units.
+Advanced BCS: Language through Fiction and Media I. 100 Units.

-Instructor(s): Nada Petkovic Terms Offered: TBD
+Instructor(s): Nada Petkovic Terms Offered: Autumn

-Prerequisite(s): BCSN 20300 or consent of instructor.
+Prerequisite(s): BCSN 20303 or consent of instructor.

-Equivalent Course(s): REES 21101, REES 31104, BCSN 21101
+Equivalent Course(s): BCSN 21101, REES 21101, REES 31104

 BCSN 31105.
-Advanced BCS: Language through Fiction and Media.
+Advanced BCS: Language through Fiction and Media III.
 100 Units.

-Equivalent Course(s): REES 21103, REES 31105, BCSN 21103
+Equivalent Course(s): REES 21103, BCSN 21103, REES 31105

 BCSN 31303.
 (Re)Branding the Balkan City: Comtemp.
 Belgrade/Sarajevo/Zagreb.
 100 Units.